 An individual may initiate the investigation process by filing a grievance with the Coordinator.
-Employees may additionally report such grievances to any person in their direct chain of command at East Central, and to the RUSO board directly using the EthicsPoint reporting system.
-Grievances must be documented in writing if they not already in writing.
+Employees may additionally report such grievances to any person in their direct chain of command at ECU, and to the RUSO board directly using the EthicsPoint reporting system.
+Grievances must be documented in writing.
 Grievances may be submitted in writing using the Tiger Alert General Concern Form, using the Maxient incident reporting platform, or by mail, electronic email, or submission of a hand delivered letter to the Coordinator.
 Where the complaint is made orally initially, the University and/or the Coordinator will direct the complainant to submit a written complaint and to specify whether they wish the University to perform an investigation.
-Individuals can be assisted by the Coordinator with getting their complaint documented in writing if requested.
-The complainant shall make any necessary corrections to the written version of their complaint and shall sign and date the final draft of the written version.
-An investigation into discrimination, harassment, or retaliation may be initiated regardless of whether a formal grievance has been filed or not if a written complaint is drafted and signed by the Coordinator.
+Individuals can be assisted by the Coordinator with documenting their complaint, if requested.
+The complainant shall make any necessary corrections to the written version of their complaint and shall sign and date the final, written complaint.
+An investigation into discrimination, harassment, or retaliation may be initiated regardless of whether a formal grievance has been filed or not if a signed, written complaint is completed by the Coordinator.
 The Coordinator will be available to explain the process to involved parties or third parties as requested.
-The investigation process will be prompt, fair, and impartial.
-This means the process will be completed within a reasonable timeframe and without undue delay.
+The investigation process will be prompt, fair, and impartial, which means the process will be completed within a reasonable timeframe and without undue delay.
 The individuals conducting the investigation shall not have a conflict of interest or bias for the complainant or respondent.
 In cases of contractors and visitors, the University may have limited jurisdiction over the grievance and limited ability to secure any sanction beyond banning or removing specific individuals from campus or terminating various vending agreements.
-Good cause for delay or extension include considerations such as the absence of a party, a party's advisor, a witness, concurrent law enforcement activity, or accommodation requirements.
+Good cause for delay or extension includes, but are not limited to, considerations such as the absence of a party, a party's advisor, a witness, concurrent law enforcement activity, or accommodation requirements.

 When the Coordinator receives information that reasonably supports allegations that discrimination and/or retaliation may have occurred but the putative victim(s) have not filed a grievance, the Coordinator will communicate with the potential aggrieved individual in order to determine whether the individual wishes an investigation to be conducted.
-During this contact the Coordinator will discuss the availability of supportive measures, consider the complainant's wishes with respect to supportive measures, inform the complainant of the availability of supportive measures with or without the filing of a formal grievance, and explain to the complainant the process for filing a formal grievance.
+During this contact the Coordinator will discuss the availability of supportive measures, consider the complainant's wishes with respect to supportive measures, inform the complainant of the availability of supportive measures with or without the filing of a formal grievance, and explain to the potential aggrieved individual the process for filing a formal grievance.

-The Coordinator will then decide, whether to initiate an investigation, and reserves the ability to initiate an investigation even if the victim does not want an investigation to be conducted.
-If, after communication with the potential victims of discrimination, the Coordinator determines to initiate an investigation the notification requirements in Section 2.2D will be followed and written notice of an investigation will be provided.
+The Coordinator will then decide, whether to initiate an investigation, and reserves the ability to initiate an investigation even if the potential victim does not want an investigation to be conducted.
+If, after communication with the potential victim of discrimination, the Coordinator initiates an investigation, the notification requirements in Section 2.2D will be followed, and written notice of an investigation will be provided.